sentinel-hub/custom-scripts/sentinel-2/ndsi-visualized/README.md

 ## Description of representative images

-Visualized NDSI over Rome, acquired on 2019-09-19.
+Visualized NDSI over New Zealand, acquired on 2019-09-19.

 ![NDSI](fig/fig1.png)